From client to competitor: China's rise prompts German rethink

 German policymakers and business executives say China’s state-driven economic model leaves them at a disadvantage.

 With its “Made in China 2025” plan, Beijing is pushing domestic development of technologies such as electric cars.
-Abroad, it is buying know-how through acquisitions of firms such as German robotics maker Kuka (KU2G.DE).
+Abroad, it is buying know-how through acquisitions of firms such as German robotics maker Kuka.

 Berlin stresses its “close and advantageous trade relations” with China, whose rise has demoted Germany from third biggest economy in the world to fourth.